 Banana & The Bunch "Mid-Mountain Ranch" (Raccoon, 1972) (LP)

-A truly groovy solo album by keyboardist Lowell "Banana" Levinger, an original member of the Youngbloods...
-Here, he indulges a passion for old-time music, ala The Carter Family, including a gorgeous version of "Ocean Of Diamonds."
+A truly groovy solo album by keyboardist Lowell "Banana" Levinger, an original member of The Youngbloods...
+Here, he indulges a passion for old-time mountain music, ala The Carter Family, including a gorgeous version of "Ocean Of Diamonds."
 I think I still have a vinyl copy of this floating around somewhere; be great if the powers-that-be put it out in digital form someday...
 Levinger also cut an album under the name Noggins, but I haven't heard that one yet...

 Moe Bandy -- see artist profile

 Banks & Shane "Who Is It?"
 (Oblivion Records) (LP)

 An odd mix of bluegrass and jugband/Dixieland novelty songs, mixing spunky picking with goofy comedy routines, and an eclectic repertoire that ranges from Kenny O'Dell and Bob Dylan to bluegrass oldies such as Don Reno's "Dixie Breakdown," and the anti-billiards tongue-twister "Trouble In River City," from the film "The Music Man."
 These clean-cut longhairs became fixtures on the Atlanta, Georgia scene, playing at all kinds of venues (several tracks on this album were recorded live at a venue called Joe's Bar & Grill, in Atlanta...) and eventually starting up a restaurant of their own, and recording about a dozen albums over the years.
 The original group featured Paul Shane on vocals and guitar, Burgess Banks on banjo, Rick Waters on mandolin, along with a bunch of others...
 The humor's pretty strained, but they sound like they were having a lot of fun.